Christian Wolmar is an award-winning writer and broadcaster specialising in transport and is the author of a series of books on railway history.

 Christian undertakes consultancy and advisory work for organisations seeking to understand the workings of the rail industry.
 Christian both speaks frequently at conferences and seminars, as well as chairing them.
 He gives talks regularly to railway societies and is also available for after dinner speaking on his favourite topics, the London Underground and the railways.
 He has PowerPoint presentations on all his history books.
 He speaks regularly at conferences in Europe and has twice travelled to Australia to address conferences.
 He was a board member of Cycling England and uses his bicycle as his principal means of transport around London and covers around 2,500 miles a year.

 "Christian Wolmar, the greatest expert on British trains"

 Simon Hoggart, The Guardian, October 2008

-He has written two books on the London Underground, Down the Tube, an account of the Public Private Partnership, published in 2002 (and out of print, but available on Amazon here) and The Subterranean Railway, published in 2004 and recently republished in updated form with an extra chapter, which has been widely acclaimed by the critics (see the reviews elsewhere on this website).
-His history of Britain’s Railways, Fire and Steam, was also widely praised and in 2009 he published Blood, Iron and Gold, how railways transformed the world which has also been published in the US by Profile and in Italy.
-His book on the role of railways in war, Engines of War as published in September 2010 and his latest book, a history of American railroads was published in May 2012.
-He is currently writing a history of the Transsiberian, having travelled on the line in November 2012.
+He has written two books on the London Underground, Down the Tube, an account of the Public Private Partnership, published in 2002 (and out of print, but available online) and The Subterranean Railway, published in 2004 and recently republished in updated form with an extra chapter on Crossrail, which has been widely acclaimed by the critics (see the reviews elsewhere on this website).
+His history of Britain’s Railways, Fire and Steam, was also widely praised and in 2009 he published Blood, Iron and Gold, how railways transformed the world which has also been published in the US by Profile as has several other of his books.